 Spirit Trail, western portion

-The western portion of the Spirit Trail between Cranley Drive and Horseshoe Bay began in 2014 and is scheduled for completion in 2018.
+The western portion of the Spirit Trail, between Cranley Drive and Horseshoe Bay, began in 2014 and is scheduled for completion in 2019.

-Spirit Trail Zones 1 & 2 between Cranley Drive and Gleneagles Elementary School were completed between 2014 and 2015.
-Zone 3 along Exit 0 and Raleigh Street is expected to be finished by the end of September 2017.
+- Zones 1 & 2 between Cranley Drive and Gleneagles Elementary School (completed between 2014 and 2015)

 Zone 1 Implementation